Niranjan7407/Ecommerce-Follow-Along/README.md

 ## **Milestone 17**
 Created an endpoint where we recieve post request from the user and add the product in their cart and we have also updated the schema to do the same.

+## **Milestone 18**
+Created an endpoint where we send the product details in a user's cart when requested with a get request.